bengala-tech/ember-search-ui/README.md

 ## Installation

 This addon has @elastic/search-ui as peer dependencies.
-Install the your desired version.
+Install your desired version.

 ```
 yarn add @elastic/search-ui